react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 ### SQL

 To export a SQL `WHERE` clause, use the "sql" format.
-The output should be compatible with almost all major RDBMS engines, but may require [configuration](#configuration) in some cases.
+The output should be largely compatible with major RDBMS engines, but may require [configuration](#configuration) in some cases.
+See [presets](#presets) for more details about known compatibility issues.

 ```ts
 formatQuery(query, 'sql');